 Energy consumption can be simply said to be the use of a specific amount of energy or power output.
 This can be the energy consumption related to the consumption of electrical power generated by power plants or the energy derived from food in the case of biological living organisms.
-Although both are energy consumption and both of them have their own unique formulas, here we are primarily going to discuss the energy consumption regarding the consumption of an electrical output or the energy generated by a power plant.
+Although both are energy consumption and both of them have their unique formulas, here we are primarily going to discuss the energy consumption regarding the consumption of an electrical output or the energy generated by a power plant.

 As mentioned, energy consumption is the use of the power of the energy of any system by making use of the supplied power.
-Energy is measured in terms of Joules as it is the standard unit of energy measurement, and so the energy consumption is typically observed in Gigajoules per year which is kilograms of the oil equivalent per year and in Watts.
-Hence, the energy calculation formula or the formula of energy consumed for determining energy consumption is obtained by calculating the number of power units consumed over a given time period.
+Energy is measured in terms of Joules as it is the standard Unit of Energy measurement, and so the energy consumption is typically observed in Gigajoules per year which is kilograms of the oil equivalent per year and in Watts.
+Hence, the energy calculation formula or the formula of energy consumed for determining energy consumption is obtained by calculating the number of power units consumed over a given period.

 Energy Consumption Formula

-As mentioned above in the introduction, energy consumption is measured by multiplying the number of power units consumed within the time period over which it has been consumed.
+As mentioned above in the introduction, energy consumption is measured by multiplying the number of power units consumed within the period over which it has been consumed.
 Hence, the energy consumption formula or the power consumption formula is given as below:

-E = P*(t/1000); where E = energy measured in Joules or in kilowatt-hours (kWh), P = power units in watts, and t = time over which the power or energy was consumed.
+E = P*(t/1000); where E = energy measured in Joules or kilowatt-hours (kWh), P = power units in watts, and t = time over which the power or energy was consumed.

 Energy consumption can be widely classified based on several factors such as worldwide energy consumption, its impact on the environment, etc.